-How to contact us when you are asking for a coverage decision about your medical care and Part D prescription drugs
+How to contact us when you are asking for a coverage decision about your medical care or Part D prescription drugs

-A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services and Part D prescription drugs.
+A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
 For more information on asking for coverage decisions about your medical care or Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).